 Island on the Fate Line

 The fate line usually runs vertically in the middle of the palm towards the middle finger.
 An island on the fate line weakens the flow and denotes worry over something.
-The worry could be such as financial difficulties from taking on too much credit or borrowing money.
+The worry could be financial difficulties from taking on too much credit or borrowing money.
 Look for interference lines rising from the Mount of Venus and across the life line.
 Many islands that form a chain affect the smooth flow of a career, the finances or life in general.

 Island mark on the success line